8.9. 網路位址型別

 '08002b010203'

-These examples would all specify the same address.
+These examples all specify the same address.
 Upper and lower case is accepted for the digits a

 through f